HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/model-cl-test/model-cl-test.rst

 ---------------

 An example runcard can be found in ``colibri/examples/les_houches_example/runcards``.
-You can adapt it to include the following:
+It is meant to run a closure test (see :ref:`in_running_closure`) so, to run a model-specific closure test, you should adapt it to include the following:

 .. code-block:: bash